DE

 • Creating an account

-If these are tracked, you take the opportunity to better understand what users are doing on the site and where there is potential for optimization.
+If these are measured, you take advantage of the chance to better understand what users do on the site and where there is room for optimization.

 5. Understand users better

-With less data available, it's not only important to track correctly but also to capture all relevant data on user behavior to better understand users.
-Not everything that can be measured has to be tracked.
-It is about creating a concept and defining which data is measured for what reason and what insights you can draw from it.
-(Capturing data for its own sake contradicts the idea of data economy and can quickly lead to losing oversight.)
+With less available data, it's not only important to track correctly but also to capture all relevant data on user behavior to better understand users.
+Not everything that is measurable needs to be tracked.
+The goal is to create a concept and define which data is measured for what reason and what insights you can derive from it.
+(Collecting data just for its own sake contradicts the idea of data minimization and can quickly lead to losing the overview.)

-For instance, clicks on a specific button can provide valuable insights, as can the scroll depth of users: how far do users scroll on the page, which elements and content are noticed at all?
+For example, clicks on a specific button can provide valuable insights, as can the scroll depth of users: how far do users scroll on the page, which elements and content are even perceived?

-The distinction between actual interactions with the site and mere staying on the site is also important.
-Implementing events that go beyond just a page view or click is helpful, for instance, for measuring staying on the site (to provide another data point to tools like Google Analytics).
+Distinguishing between actual interactions with the page and mere presence on the page is also important.
+Implementing events that go beyond a simple page view or click is also helpful in measuring the presence on the page (to give tools like Google Analytics another data point).

-From our experience with many different websites, we can say: You can influence how users respond to your consent banner, i.e., what percentage of users refuse tracking.
-To capture and analyze as much data as possible, it makes sense to test (keyword A/B testing) rather than integrating a standard banner.
+From our experience with many different websites, we can say: You can influence how users react to your Consent Banner, i.e., how many percent of users reject tracking.
+To capture and evaluate as much data as possible, it makes sense to test (keyword A/B Testing) and not to integrate a standard banner.
 Design and wording can make a significant difference.

-Users should never be forced to consent, everything must remain transparent, but there is still some leeway in terms of wording, colors, and button or link sizes.
-Users are, for example, more willing to consent if it is explained that data is used to improve the user experience rather than if the impression is given that it’s solely for advertising purposes.
+Of course, users should never be forced to consent; everything must remain transparent, but there is still some leeway in design – from the wording to colors, and button or link sizes.
+Users are more likely to consent, for example, when it is explained that data is used to improve user experience, rather than giving the impression that it's just about advertising.

-Would you like to set up your tracking professionally or have it checked and optimized by our experienced web analytics warriors?
-We not only bring a lot of experience in optimizing consent managers and have achieved a significant reduction in data loss for many clients but have also set up effective tracking for many different companies and websites over the past years.
-As we engage in online marketing ourselves, we understand the requirements and can customize your tracking to your needs, channels, and campaigns.
+Do you want to set up your tracking professionally or have it checked and optimized by our experienced web analytics warriors?
+We not only bring a lot of experience in optimizing Consent Managers and have already achieved a significant reduction in data loss for many customers, but we have also set up effective tracking for many different companies and websites over the past years.
+Since we conduct online marketing ourselves, we understand the requirements and can tailor your tracking to your needs, channels, and campaigns.

-Contact us, we look forward to improving your web analytics for you, for more meaningful data evaluation and successful online marketing campaigns!
+Contact us, we’ll be happy to improve your web analytics for you, for more meaningful data analysis and successful online marketing campaigns!

 Nadine